-Anyone that has had to place their house on the market or has gone through the process of selling their home knows it can often be a difficult and time consuming process, and that is with having an agent handling the day to day transactions.
+Anyone that has had to place their house on the market or has gone through the process of selling their home knows it can often be a difficult and time consuming process, and that's with having an agent handling the sale.
 Even when things so smoothly, there are many issues to consider and many steps that have to be taken.
 However, many people, mostly those who are going through it for the first time, believe they can sell their home on their own, foregoing the use of an agent.
 The FSBO (For Sale By Owner) transaction often leads to delayed sales (if any) and more trouble than ever imagined.
 Below are some important issues to be considered before making the decision to sell your house on your own.

 Time: As mentioned above, marketing and exposure are key in getting your house out there.
-Once people find your house listed on the market, they will want to see the home.
-You will need to set up dates to have an open house, taking up nights and weekends, but you will also have to take into account the buyers that cannot attend your open house and request private appointments.
+Once people find your listing and it peaks their interest, they will want to see the home.
+You will need to set up dates to have an open house, taking up nights and weekends, but you will also have to take into account that some buyers won't be able to attend your open house and request private appointments instead.
 Are you able to take time out of work to accommodate these requests?

 Negotiations: Along with accurate and reasonable pricing, you need to consider if you are qualified to handle your own negotiations without allowing your emotions to take over.
 Agents are skilled in handling offers and counter-offers and knowing when to push back… and when not to.

 Legal Requirements and Disclosures: Many states have their own required disclosures that need to be addressed when selling a house.
 Without knowing what needs to be disclosed, which could be anything from the presence of lead paint to having sex offenders living in the general area, you could find yourself having legal action taken against you after the deal is finalized.